 Will Clayton Kershaw’s Postseason Record Tarnish his Hall of Fame Plaque?

-The answer today, of course, is much different than it was a year ago because he now has a title.
-Still, Kershaw’s record isn’t just historically bad for somebody as accomplished as he is, it’s just plain bad.
+Still, Kershaw’s record isn’t just historically bad for somebody as accomplished as he is; it’s just plain bad.

-• 30 pitchers in baseball history have tossed 100 or more postseason innings.
-Kershaw’s 4.19 ERA (in 189 IP) is the 3rd worst (behind CC Sabathia and former Dodger teammate Zack Greinke).
+- 32 pitchers in baseball history have tossed 100 or more postseason innings.
+Kershaw’s 4.49 ERA (in 194.1 IP) is the worst by quite a bit (Hall of Famer CC Sabathia‘s career postseason ERA is 4.28).

-• 42 pitchers have thrown 20 or more postseason IP in potential “elimination” games.
+- 46 pitchers have thrown 20 or more postseason IP in potential “elimination” games.
 Kershaw’s 5.77 ERA (in 43.2 IP) is the second-worst to Tim Wakefield’s 6.75.
 Those 43.2 IP for Clayton include 6 starts and 5 relief appearances.
-The Dodgers lost 7 of those 11 games (He did not pitch in any elimination games this year).
+The Dodgers lost 7 of those 11 games (he has not pitched in an elimination game since 2019).

 Now, let’s be fair.
 You’ve got to be great to keep getting the ball in big moments despite the history of failure.
 The Boston Red Sox’ David Price was historically awful in playoff baseball (2-9, 5.42 ERA in 19 appearances from 2008-18) until he pulled it together for four brilliant outings against the Houston Astros and Kershaw’s Dodgers (3-0, 1.37 ERA) in 2018.
 Those four outings helped the Sox beat the Dodgers in the 2018 World Series.